 Bachelor of Science (B.S.)
 Degree in Chemical Engineering

-The Chemical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Chemical Engineering Program is accredited by the Engineering Accreditation Commission (EAC) of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Chemical Engineering.
 This program leads to a Bachelor of Science degree in chemical engineering.

 Recommended CHE B.S.
 Curriculum